 Benefits of Mission Tea

-For example, Mission's Energise Tea contains Beetroot, a vegetable that has been scientifically proven to help increase performance due to its nitrate levels (Check out for more info) as well as cocoa nibs (a well-known antioxidant) and Chinese Chunmee Green Tea, “…respected as the healthiest source of caffeine available.”
+For example, Mission's Energise Tea contains Beetroot, a vegetable that has been scientifically proven to help increase performance due to its nitrate levels (Check out BEET IT for more info) as well as cocoa nibs (a well-known antioxidant) and Chinese Chunmee Green Tea, “…respected as the healthiest source of caffeine available.”
 I don’t always have tea in the morning, but if I do, this tea is a great way to start the day – giving me the same uplifting feeling as a cup of coffee without the guilt.

 As well as the Energise tea, I have fallen deeply in love with their Recover blend.
 A caffeine-free, stress reducing drink, this is my new favourite beverage to have at the end of the day or after a hard session.
 Amongst other calming additions such as Lavender, Valerian Root and Tulsi (otherwise known as Holy Basil), Ashwanghanda, aka Winter Cherry, helps to make the tea an anti-inflammatory and stress reliever, whilst Ginko Biloba also helps to reduce inflammation and increase blood flow – perfect for sore, worked muscles.

 Lastly, I have finally warmed to Matcha powder in the form of Mission's Endure Matcha Powder.
 After trying my first Matcha on a visit to Sheffield, I have to confess I never thought I would drink another.
 The one I tried was full of powder and, I’ll be honest, it tasted absolutely grim – don’t believe everything you see on Instagram, folks!
 But when I tried Mission's own version, I was hooked.
 Using only half a teaspoon of this magic powder, the benefits are incredible and it genuinely tastes good.